MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

-#### Example that downloads a spreadsheet
+#### Example that downloads a CSV file

-After getting the refresh token, the following example shows how to 1) use the refresh token to get an access token, and 2) call Microsoft Graph to get a download URL that you use to download the spreadsheet.
+After getting the refresh token, the following example shows how to 1) use the refresh token to get an access token, and 2) call Microsoft Graph to get a download URL that you use to download the CSV file.
 Replace {yourclientid} with your simple app's client ID, and replace {yourrefreshtoken} with your refresh token.

 ```javascript
 function main() {